 Is there food sold at the museum?
 Can we bring in our own food or drinks?

 Snacks and drinks are sold at the front desk.
 Visitors are also welcome to bring in their own food and drinks.
-There is indoor and outdoor space to enjoy food.
-The Discovery Center is an alcohol free facility during operating hours.
+There are indoor and outdoor spaces to enjoy food.
+The Discovery Center is an alcohol-free facility during operating hours.

 Are there places for babies and toddlers to play?

 We offer a special infant area just for pre-walkers, allowing them to explore age-appropriate toys and watch the big kids play in a safe, clean environment.
 Even babies who are not crawling enjoy this space.
 Toddlers also have a special exhibit just for them!